 Our board of directors has determined that it is advisable to increase the authorized number of shares of our common stock from 120,000,000 to 240,000,000 and recommends that our stockholders approve an amendment to our restated certificate of incorporation, as amended (our "restated certificate of incorporation"), to effect the proposed increase.
-The full text of the proposed amendment to our restated certificate of incorporation is attached to this Proxy Statement as Appendix B. However, the text of the proposed amendment is subject to revision to include such changes as may be required by the Secretary of State of the State of Delaware and as our board of directors deems necessary and advisable to effect the proposed amendment to our restated certificate of incorporation.
-If approved by our stockholders, we intend to file the amendment with the Secretary of State of Delaware as soon as practicable following the Annual Meeting, and the amendment will be effective upon filing.
+The full text of the proposed amendment to our restated certificate of incorporation is attached to this Proxy Statement as Appendix B. If approved by our stockholders, we intend to file the amendment with the Secretary of State of Delaware as soon as practicable following the Annual Meeting, and the amendment will be effective upon filing.
 If this proposal is not approved by our stockholders, our restated certificate of incorporation will continue as currently in effect.